soarlab/maline/README.md

     android update sdk --no-ui
     android update sdk --no-ui --all --filter sysimg-19

-Now, go ahead and create the image:
+Now, go ahead and create an AVD image:

     android create avd -f -a -c 512M -s WVGA800 -n maline-android-19_x86 -t android-19 --abi x86

+If you want to create an ARMv7-based AVD image instead, run:

+    android create avd -f -a -c 512M -s WVGA800 -n maline-android-19_armv7 -t android-19 --abi armeabi-v7a

 We want snapshots so that each app can be executed in a clean environment (that's the `-a` parameter).
 We also create a 512 MB SD card and select the